Community Road Safety Grants

 - Road Safety Education Program (recurrent funding)

-Use the Online Grants Portal to view and apply for available funding opportunities.
-If you are awarded a grant, you must also manage your agreement through the Online Grants Portal.
+Use the online grants portal to view and apply for available funding opportunities.
+If you are awarded a grant, you must also manage your agreement through the portal.

-To use the Online Grants Portal, you will first need to register as an individual.
-Once you've registered, you can register your organisation and associate yourself with it.
+To use the online grants portal, you will first need to register as an individual account holder.
+Once you've registered yourself, you can register your organisation.

 Funding streams